Associate Degree Nursing (ADN) FAQs

 What if my life science courses are more than five years old?

-The three life science courses, Anatomy, Physiology, and Microbiology must be no more than five years old at the time of your application.
+The three life science courses, Anatomy, Physiology, and Microbiology must be no more than 5 years old at the time of your application.
+You will need to retake any life science courses that are over 5 years old at LBCC or at another college.
+If you have been in enrolled in a nursing program, the recency requirement may be extended or waived.

 Do I need to take a computer technology course?